sigsum/sigsum/design.md

 use a simple ASCII format.
 A more complex parser like JSON is not needed since the data structures being exchanged are primitive enough.

-The signer submits their message, signature, public key and domain hint as ASCII key-value pairs.
+The signer submits their message, signature and public key as ASCII key-value pairs.
 The log uses the submitted message to compute the signer's checksum, and verifies the signature.
 The public key is then hashed to construct the Merkle tree leaf as described in Section 3.1.

-Before a new leaf is accepter, the log also verifies that the secondary rate-limit key is present in DNS, and uses it check validity of the submit token, and apply domain-based rate limiting.
+Before a new leaf is accepted, the log may verify the submitter's domain and submit token and apply a domain-based rate limit.
+To verify the token, the log looks up the submitter's public rate-limit key in DNS, and uses it check validity of the submit token.

 A sigsum log will
 	[try](https://git.sigsum.org/sigsum/tree/doc/proposals/2022-01-add-leaf-endpoint)